patrickbucher/daily-frontend-grind-q4-2024/diary.md

 Yesterday, I was struggling with the _index signature_ feature, which tries to re-introduce to TypeScript what it took away from JavaScript: dynamic properties.
 I figured the issue out today.
+That finishes chapter 11.

+There are now two chapters on generics, one chapter on decorators, and one chapter about working with JavaScript.
+If I have time during the holiday break, I'll probably dip into chapters 16 and 17 about stand-alone web applications.

+With 119 pages (up to and including chapter 15) and 20 days left in December, I need to work through six pages a day.
+Sounds possible.

 # Day 70 (2024-12-10)